Eight times a year the world is holding its breath waiting for the announcements of the Federal Open Market Committee (FOMC).

 The annualized US inflation rate accelerated to 5% in May 2021.
 This represents the highest reading since August 2008.
 According to Trading Economics the biggest price increases were recorded in gasoline (56.2%), used cars and trucks (29.7%), utility gas service (13.5%), transportation services (11.2%), apparel (5.6%) and food (2.2%).

 How the Fed will deal with the rising prices and inflation in the future remains an open question for the time being.
 However, one thing is certain: the market will definitely react.

 Addendum: it should be noted that seasonality measured from 1994 (as in our example) refers to a disinflationary era, this is to say, inflation was in an overarching secular downtrend during this time.
 As long as that remains the case, seasonality charts (indirectly) related to inflation and referring to this time period will remain valid.
 However, if the secular inflation trend reverses as it did in the 60s and 70s, this may well change.
 Experience shows inter alia that stock market valuations will contract significantly (P/E ratios will plummet).

 Apart from events such as the Fed meeting, seasonality analysis shows that there exist countless recurring patterns in all kinds of different markets.
 From stocks to indexes, commodities, currencies and even bonds, every market has something to offer.

 To make finding these opportunities even easier, we have launched a Seasonality Screener.
 The screener is an analytical tool designed to identify trading opportunities with above-average profit potential starting from a specific date.
 The algorithms behind the screener are based on predictable seasonal patterns that recur almost every calendar year.
-Feel free to analyze more than 20.000+ instruments including stocks, (crypto)currencies, commodities, indexes by signing up to a free 3-day trial.
+Feel free to analyze more than 20.000+ instruments including stocks, (crypto)currencies, commodities, indexes by signing up for a free trial.